stone1343/get-fluffy/README.md

 *Get Fluffy!* seems to work on iOS or Android, but I think you'll have a better experience on a modern desktop browser.
 It is not intended to be played with Glulxe -- it will not work properly, but more importantly, you won't get the proper experience.

 You don't need to compile or build anything, everything you need is provided, all ready to go.
-If you do want to build *Get Fluffy!*, you'll need the Inform 6 compiler and Lua interpreter.
+If you do want to build *Get Fluffy!*, you'll need the Inform 6 compiler and Lua interpreter (Windows) or Python 3 (Linux).

-On Windows, you can:
+* **make clean**, delete game files
-* **compile**, create the game files
+* **make**, compile game files

+On Windows:
 * **play**, open public\index.html with your default browser

-On Linux, you can:
+On Linux:
-* **make**
 * **./play**, open public/index.html with your default browser

 Some known inconsistencies: